bareboat-necessities/bbn-wave-period-esp32/README.md

 * Try to find a way for mpu6886 to sample at higher (than 250Hz) frequency

+* Frequency estimation right now is very bad.
+Need to fix it somehow

 * Implement Kalman alorithm for wave estimation (the one mentioned here: https://bareboat-necessities.github.io/my-bareboat/bareboat-math.html) And compare with trochoidal model results.

 * Generate some reference data, test cases with it and produce some graphical charts.
 There are many parameterized filters used and gains and coefficients